TamaGo-HQ/espidf_mini_projects/README.md

 I’m not exactly a beginner in embedded software development, nor with ESP32.

 I’ve worked with Arduino, ESP32, and STM32 before.
 But my last internship was in a different engineering field (SCADA & HMIs for oil & gas).
-You could argue it’s not that different, but my tasks there were pretty far from the embedded software I usually do (mostly Python, and not running on a tiny device — I like running code on limited resources).
+You could argue it’s not that different, but my tasks there were pretty far from the embedded software I usually do (mostly Python, and not running on a tiny device, like running code on limited resources).
 Hence, the motivation for this road trip with the ESP32.

 ---